ansible/awx/docs/docsite/rst/userguide/overview.rst

    pair: features; autoscaling flexibility
    pair: features; cloud flexibility

-|At| features a powerful provisioning callback feature that allows nodes to request configuration on demand.
+AWX features a powerful provisioning callback feature that allows nodes to request configuration on demand.
 While optional, this is an ideal solution for a cloud auto-scaling scenario, integrating with provisioning servers like Cobbler, or when dealing with managed systems with unpredictable uptimes.
 Requiring no management software to be installed on remote nodes, the callback solution can be triggered via a simple call to 'curl' or 'wget', and is easily embeddable in init scripts, kickstarts, or preseeds.
 Access is controlled such that only machines in inventory can request configuration.

 The Ideal RESTful API